mun1013/budget-calculator-electron-react/README.md

 npm run electron-build
 ```

-Then, run the above command and you will get the packaged or unpackaged version of the electron app in the dist folder.
+Then, run the above command and you will get the packaged or unpackaged version of the electron app in the ./dist folder.

+The .exe and the setup is located in the ./dist folder and run budget-calculator-electron.exe.
+Please be noted that this exe is only applicable for devices running in Window x64.
+But you also can build the electron app in any platform target.